-Policy 3.7 will be implemented at the time that rural-residential subdivision applications for land within the Aokatuere Rural-Residential Overlay Area are made.
-The Aokatuere Master Plan is intended to inform application of the Aokatuere Structure Plan to the subdivision applications by providing guidance on land development in the area.
-While the Masterplan has no statutory weight it can be taken into account by Council and other decision-makers when considering proposals under the District Plan and should inform applications within the Aokatuere Structure Plan area.9
+Policy 3.7 will be implemented at the time that rural-residential subdivision applications for land within the Aokatuere Rural-Residential Overlay Aarea identified on the Aokautere Structure Plan18 are made.
+The Aokautere Master Plan is intended to inform application of the Aokautere Structure Plan to the subdivision applications by providing guidance on land development in the area.
+While the Masterplan has no statutory weight it can be taken into account by Council and other decision-makers when considering proposals under the District Plan and should inform applications within the Aokautere Structure Plan area.19